enfycius/enfycius/README.md

 ![Graduation](./assets/images/graduation/herald.jpeg)

-> Photo with friends from the Herald, the English-language newspaper of Hanbat National University.
+> Photo with my friends from *The Herald*, the English-language newspaper at Hanbat National University.

 ![Graduation with Myeong-gyu](./assets/images/graduation/graduation.JPG)